3ZadeSSG/Genetic-Algorithm/README.md

                    246 745 472 237 528 364 332 349 202 685 542 157 289 426 483   0 336
                    121 518 142  84 297  35  29  36 236 390 238 301  55  96 153 336   0

 To add this as input copy the TSP_Input_2 into the class constructor.
 This should be able to print the optimal path.
 I ran this using 1000 initial population size with 5 generations and it gave optimal output about 3052.
 However optimal output for this case is 2085 as said in https://people.sc.fsu.edu/~jburkardt/datasets/tsp/tsp.html .
-There's issue that if population size is large or number of generations increased then program will halt (Due to memory issue).

 However initializing the population to 20000 in this case without doing any crossover we get 2513 as optimal path in the initial population which can be said close to 2085.
 Here's the output of that:-